CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

     - [What is your single most favorite command-line trick using Bash?](https://stackoverflow.com/questions/68372/what-is-your-single-most-favorite-command-line-trick-using-bash/69716)
     - [What are your favorite command line features or tricks?](https://unix.stackexchange.com/questions/6/what-are-your-favorite-command-line-features-or-tricks)

-???+ note "What is your favorite shell and why?"
+???+ question "What is your favorite shell and why?"

     **BASH** is my favorite.
 It’s really a preferential kind of thing, where I love the syntax and it just "clicks" for me.
 The input/output redirection syntax (`>>`, `<< 2>&1`, `2>`, `1>`, etc.) is similar to C++ which makes it easier for me to recognize.